Rita Rocks

-Rita Rocks is a Lifetime original sitcom that ran from 20 October 2008 to 7 December 2009.
+Rita Rocks is a Lifetime original sitcom that ran from October 20, 2008 to December 7, 2009.
 It was the network's first original comedy in over a decade.
 The series debuted alongside re-runs of Reba as part of a new comedy hour for Tuesday nights, which later changed to Monday nights.
 The show stars Nicole Sullivan as Rita, Tisha Campbell-Martin, Richard Ruccolo, Raviv Ullman, and Kelly Gould.

 On 11 January 2010, Lifetime cancelled the series after two seasons due to low ratings.

 Plot

-A hard-working mom and wife splits her time between a job she doesn’t particularly like, running the kids around and managing the household.
+A hard-working mom and wife splits her time between a job she doesn't particularly like, running the kids around and managing the household.
 She believes that if she can just get a few hours a week to herself, she can figure a few things out.
-After finding her old guitar in the garage and the prompting of a new friend, they start up a weekly jam session and are joined by a neighbor, the mail-woman and her daughter’s boyfriend for nightly rehearsals.
+After finding her old guitar in the garage and the prompting of a new friend, they start up a weekly jam session and are joined by a neighbor, the mail-woman and her daughter's boyfriend for nightly rehearsals.
 The plot is set in the Metropolitan Detroit area, most likely the Southfield area as Shannon attends Southfield Elementary School, which is shown throughout season 1.

 In a February 2009 interview on Anytime with Bob Kushell, Sullivan agreed the main character is going through a midlife crisis, but she does not like using the term "midlife".